fang150/fang150_old.github.io/_posts/2020-02-15-Counterfactual.md

 ## Counterfactual Explanations

-\textit{"You were denied a loan because your annual income was £30,000.
-If your income had been £45,000, you would have been offered a loan."}
+*"You were denied a loan because your annual income was £30,000.
+If your income had been £45,000, you would have been offered a loan."*

 We define Counterfactual Explanations as statements taking the form:

-\textit{"Score p was returned because variables V had values (v1,v2,...) associated with them.
-If V instead had values (v1',v2',...), and all other variables had remained constant, score p' would have been returned."}
+*"Score p was returned because variables V had values (v1,v2,...) associated with them.
+If V instead had values (v1',v2',...), and all other variables had remained constant, score p' would have been returned."*

 ## Adversarial Perturbations and Counterfactual Explanations